microsoft/vscode-docs/docs/languages/typescript.md

 ## Auto Imports

-Auto imports speed up coding by helping you find available symbols and automatically adding imports for them.
+Automatic imports speed up coding by helping you find available symbols and automatically adding imports for them.

-Just start typing to see [suggestions](#intellisense) for all available TypeScript symbols in your current project project
+Just start typing to see [suggestions](#intellisense) for all available TypeScript symbols in your current project.

 ![Global symbols are shown in the suggestion list](images/typescript/auto-import-pre.png)